ExpressLRS/Docs/docs/gsod.md

   - Is FPV legal in their country?
   - Is the import of FPV/RC hardware legal in their country?

-Hot tip for other organisations participating in GSoD and dealing with hardware (especially within the RC & FPV communities).
+Hot tip for other organizations participating in GSoD and dealing with hardware (especially within the RC & FPV communities).
 Potentially look to hire someone in a country, or in close proximity to one of the participating developers or volunteers.
 Local expertise to help with delivery and hand up assistance will be invaluable, as well as an existing understanding of complex regulations surrounding the project.